EngMustafaYabroudi/AI-Application-with-Hugging-Face/README.md

 Providing step-by-step code examples and deployment instructions for easy reproduction and extension.

 This project offers a robust, interactive speech-to-text system suitable for both research and practical applications.
+## 📌 Project: Building a Text Translation System Using Meta’s NLLB Open-Source Model
+Hugging Face is a rich platform hosting numerous open-source models, providing an excellent resource for natural language processing projects.

+In this project, we explore how to leverage Meta’s No Language Left Behind (NLLB-200) open-source model via the Hugging Face Transformers library for machine translation tasks, focusing on testing its performance on different Arabic dialects and accents.

+Project Overview
+Model Used: Meta’s NLLB-200 (No Language Left Behind), designed for machine translation across 200 languages, especially for low-resource languages.

+Pipeline: Building a translator pipeline using the Hugging Face Transformers package, specifically using the distilled 600 million parameter variant of NLLB-200.

+Capabilities: The model supports single-sentence translation, excels in general domain texts, and aims to advance research in multilingual translation.

+Limitations:

+Not intended for domain-specific or legal/medical text translations.

+Not optimized for long documents (input length capped at 512 tokens).

+Translations are not certified for official use.

+Why NLLB?
+NLLB-200 addresses the challenge of translating languages with limited resources by training on a diverse dataset spanning many languages.
+It enables high-quality translation where prior models struggled, making it an important tool in democratizing access to language technology.